KalanaRatnayake/KalanaRatnayake.github.io/_projects/msc-project.md

 <h3>Exploration Module</h3>

 The Exploration module analyses a predefined area of the voxel map of the environment by clustering it into groups.
-This area dimensions can change based on the exploration goals calculated and assigned by the server.
+This area's dimensions can change based on the exploration goals calculated and assigned by the server.
 Each cluster is evaluated to identify the occupied voxel percentage.
-If it is above a pre defined threshold, it is considered as an unexplored cluster.
-Once all the clusters are identified, closest cluster to the robot position is selected as the exploration target.
-Following image contains the design of this module.
+If it is above a pre-defined threshold, it is considered an unexplored cluster.
+Once all the clusters are identified, the closest cluster to the robot position is selected as the exploration target.
+The following image contains the design of this module.

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">